swati-1994/json-server/README.md

 create a folder named json-server and add the json files with .json extension.

-Type the following at the command prompt to start the server
+Type the following at the command prompt to start the server(-d is used for delay, here delay is of 2secs)
 # json-server --watch db.json -p 3001 -d 2000

 This should start up a server at port number 3001 on your machine.
 The data from this server can be accessed by typing the following addresses into your browser address bar: